Pachycarpus concolor subsp. transvaalensis

 Many perennial herbs are found in the grasslands of the eastern parts of southern Africa.
 This one, growing from a tuberous rootstock, is Pachycarpus concolor subsp. transvaalensis.
 The plant has milky sap in its stems and long, elliptic leaves.

-The clusters of unusual flowers with their elegantly shaped petals always merit a closer look.
-The petals are separate to the base in this species, forming an open, shallow cup.
-Other species have petals that cohere at their margins, halfway to the tips or more and present deeper, more closed cups.
-Some Pachycarpus flowers are held upright by their stalks like the ones in picture, others nod.
-This plant has dark corona lobes.
-It was photographed in June near Mbabane in Eswatini (iSpot).
+The clusters of unusual flowers have elegantly shaped petals or corolla lobes that are separate or free to the base, forming an open, shallow cup.
+Other species have petals that sometimes cohere at their margins, halfway to the tips or more and present deeper, more closed cups.
+Some Pachycarpus flowers are held upright by their stalks like the ones in picture, while others nod.
+The subspecies has pale corolla lobes and dark corona lobes.
+It was photographed in June near Mbabane in Eswatini (Pooley, 1998; iNaturalist; iSpot; JSTOR).

 (There are more pictures and stories about this plant in the Pachycarpus Album.)